haddocking/haddocking.github.io/education/disvis-webserver/index.md

 [Register][link-disvis-register] for getting access to the web server (or use the credentials provided in case of a workshop).

-Click on the "**Register**" menu and fill the required information.
-Registration is not automatic, so be patient.
+You can click on the "**Register**" menu from any DisVis page and fill the required information.
+Registration is not automatic but is usually processed within 12h, so be patient.

 ### Step2: Define the input files and parameters and submit